WHAT YOU SHOULD KNOW:

 Follow your healthcare provider's instructions about how to care for your wound at home.

-- You may be given an incentive spirometer to help you take deep breaths.
-Put the plastic piece into your mouth and take a slow, deep breath.
-Let out your breath and cough.
-Repeat the steps 10 times every hour.
+This will decrease your risk for a lung infection.
+Take a deep breath and hold it for as long as you can.
+Let the air out and then cough strongly.
+Deep breaths help open your airway.
+You may be given an incentive spirometer to help you take deep breaths.
+Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
+Repeat these steps 10 times every hour.

 Prevent deep vein thrombosis: